ArgentStonecutter/keyboards/layouts/README.md

 QMK/VIA layout files for various keyboards:
 -----

+If you don't like the changes, reset by holding down the ESC key when you plug it in, that seems to work for all these boards.

 * GK61 - Skyloong GK61 (Pro and Dual Spacebar versions)
 * QK61 - CIDOO QK61
 * RK61 - Royal Kludge RK61